= Emmanuel Faculty, Staff & Students only

 - American FactFinder

 - Bureau of Economic Analysis

-Explore National, International, Regional and Industry economic accounts data.
+Explore Economic Accounts by Type for national, international, regional, and industry data.
 Presented by the U.S. Department of Commerce.

 - Population Reference Bureau (PRB)

 Explore the Datafinder link in the top menu.
 Presented by the Population Reference Bureau in partnership with the University of Michigan.

 - Statistical Abstract of the United States, 1789 - 2012

 Contains "statistics on the social, political, and economic organization of the United States."
 Continues annually as ProQuest Statistical Abstract of the United States, beginning with 2013.
 REFERENCE HA 202 .S73 [Check Availability]